How to Do the Charleston Dance – Steps, 20’s & 30’s Styles & History

 In this video you can learn 6 basic versions of how to do the Charleston “basic” step: groove walk, kicks, swinging kicks, 20’s twist, 20’s glide, and afro version “reverse twist”.

-35 Charleston variations
+35 Charleston Dance Variations

 20s Charleston is not only a step, it’s a style.
 A style that is defined by music, clothing style, manner and expression.
 20s Charleston was a craze during the Jazz Age.
 It is danced to ragtime, hot jazz and Charleston.
 In order to look authentic we should remember a few important technical elements on how to do the 20s Charleston: